 Since 1994, in love with local stories with a global impact.
 We have survived over the years only by producing high end documentaries.
 Films that engage audiences all over the world.
 In an era where traditional media is in a deep crisis, the genre of documentaries is stronger and more needed than ever.
 We feel that energy from the daily emails, tweets and posts we receive.

 WG Film has extensive experience from working with films as a tool to create change.
-Films like Bananas!*, Burma Vj, Big Boys Gone Bananas!*, I bought a Rainforest and Bikes vs Cars have been used by many as tools to talk about the environment, climate, human rights, freedom of speech and city planning.
-Now our latest productions Dead Donkeys Fear No Hyenas and PUSH follow on that tradition.
+Films like Bananas!*, Burma VJ, Big Boys Gone Bananas!*, I Bought a Rainforest and Bikes vs Cars have been used by many as tools to talk about the environment, climate, human rights, freedom of speech and city planning.
+Now our latest productions Dead Donkeys Fear No Hyenas, PUSH and Jozi Gold follow in that tradition.